SAP/migration-tool-for-cloud-integration/README.md

 - API enabled, to run specific Migration Tasks from external triggers (e.g. CI-CD or Job Scheduling);

 This tool is provided as-is and is not covered by SAP Support.
+A write-up about this tool can be found here: [SAP Blog: Getting Grips on your Cloud Integration Migration from Neo to Cloud Foundry](https://blogs.sap.com/2022/07/27/getting-grips-on-your-cloud-integration-migration-from-neo-to-cloud-foundry/)

 ## Requirements